14 Americans Taken Off Cruise Ship And Flown To U.S. Test Positive For Coronavirus

 The officials said those Americans were separated from the other evacuees, even though the 14 individuals weren't showing symptoms of the virus.

-"These individuals were moved in the most expeditious and safe manner to a specialized containment area on the evacuation aircraft to isolate them in accordance with standard protocols," the statement said.
+"These individuals were moved in the most expeditious and safe manner to a specialized containment area on the evacuation aircraft to isolate them in accordance with standard protocols," the statement read.

 It added: "Passengers that develop symptoms in flight and those with positive test results will remain isolated on the flights and will be transported to an appropriate location for continued isolation and care."